It4innovations/snailwatch/docs/dashboard-deploy.rst

 Configuration
 -------------
-Before launching the dashboard, you have to provide address of the server.
+Before launching the dashboard, you have to provide address of the API server.
 It is passed through an environment variable:

 +----------------+------------+-----------------------+-------------------------------------+